BlakeRhodes/NeoArcadia/Civic-Projects.md

 - 4 Plastic: Utilized in crafting durable storage units and counters.
 - 4 Spices: A symbol of the variety and richness of goods offered, attracting traders from far and wide.

 **Function**: Allows for the refreshing of rations at a "fair" price.
 The cost reflects the unpredictable nature of supply and demand in this ever-changing market.
 Parties can find sustenance, but the cost might vary based on the scarcity or abundance of goods at the time.
+Parties that aided in its construction may roll on the table without paying the cost.
+If they roll sold out, it is still sold out.

 **Ration Price Table**